nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 This third category is a bit of a worry.
 Some quick eye\balling indicates that the clipped reads match to the target locus at both ends but not in the middle.
 This indicates that they are off-target reads from genome locations that match the probe arms.
 This could be a result of repetitive elements, despite our best efforts to avoid those.

 In principle, a simple way to deal with this is to not include / get rid of soft-clipped reads.
 Bwa pretty much insists on soft clipping but bowtie, for example defaults to end-to-end alignments.
+Using bowtie 2 does indeed get rid of the clipped reads.
+This results in some additional loci wuth no reads aligning.
+That's OK, because they were not useable loci in the first place.

+A comparison with MIPs data from fall armyworm partially supports the hypothesis that the off-target clipped reads were due to repetitive elements.
+The FAW MIPs were designed from a published genome sequence with repeats masked.
+I see a lot fewer loci in FAW with soft-clipped reads when aligning tith bwa.
+Nevertheless there are still a couple of loci with clipped reads, so repeats may no be the only issue